-Oversight of purchases by the appropriate levels of management would ensure that lowest costs are considered prior to making purchases.
-The opportunity to receive negotiated vendor discounts, based on the procurement card usage with pre-existing county approved vendors, is reduced when all Riverside County departments do not participate as these discounts are based on the volume of goods and services purchased.
-Riverside County's reputation for transparent, open and fair competitive procurement is also impaired.
-The procurement card policy states, "Use of Procurement Card is not intended to replace effective procurement planning which enables volume discounts."
+Oversight of purchases by the appropriate levels of management would ensure the lowest costs are considered prior to making purchases.
+The opportunity to receive negotiated vendor discounts based on the procurement card usage with pre-existing county approved vendors is reduced, when not all Riverside County departments participate, as these discounts are based on the volume of goods and services purchased.
+Riverside County's reputation for transparent, open, and fair competitive procurement is also impaired.
+The procurement card policy states "Use of Procurement Card is not intended to replace effective procurement planning which enables volume discounts."

-As mentioned early, we performed additional testing for May 2015 to determine if the previously noted conditions have been corrected.
-As of May 31, 2015, the department had 70 procurement cardholders.
-We found the department had no incidents to report regarding restricted purchases.
-However, we noted the following additional exceptions: five expenditures were made without prior approval, justification for purchase was not provided for 26 items and supporting documentation was not attached for six purchases.
+As mentioned earlier, we performed additional testing for May 2015 to determine if the previously noted conditions have been corrected.
+As of May 31, 2015, the Riverside County Fire Department had 60 procurement cardholders.
+We found the department had significantly reduced procurement card transactions in the month selected.
+Further, of the 16 transactions we reviewed for May, all complied with the County of Riverside Procurement Card Program Procedure Handbook.